Chronosymbolic/Chronosymbolic-Learning/README.md

     - Adjust timeout using `-t TIMEOUT`, only effective in directory mode

-    - Specify result file using `-o FILE_NAME`, export a result csv (with success and timing statistics) with the same file name using `-a`
+    - Specify overall result file using `-o FILE_NAME`, export a result csv (with success and timing statistics) with the same file name using `-a`

+    - Individual LOG files will be outputed in `./log/YOUR_INSTANCE_PATH`

     - Start testing from the file index k in the folder `-s k` (index start from zero)